jhkrug/jhkrug.github.io/_posts/2014-10-07-encouragment.md

 [jhkrug.github.io](http://jhkrug.github.io).
 Simple.
 {% endhighlight %}

+[This](http://joshualande.com/jekyll-github-pages-poole/), from Joshua Lande, was very useful for integrating [Disqus](https://disqus.com/), Twitter and Google Analytics.

 This feels like a nice way for a system administrator & would-be developer to maintain a blog.
 Thanks to everyone who has made this possible.